jmongeon08/jmongeon08.github.io/README.md

 - **Advanced Decision Sciences & Creative Modeling:** Bridging non-compensatory decision-making with creative scenario-based modeling, such as Synthetic-MCDA and Game Theory Optimization, to simulate strategic interactions and human-centric choice behavior in complex environments.
 - **Physics-Based Graph Theory & Resilience Science:** Advancing the science of resilience through physics-derived principles, including Percolation Theory, p-Laplacian diffusion, and the application of superposition theory and hysteresis to model the structural integrity and recovery of supply chain networks.

-My work is motivated by the critical need to design intelligent, resilient and antifragile systems that can plan, adapt and reason under uncertainty to address various value chain challenges.
+My work is motivated by the critical need to design intelligent, resilient and antifragile systems that can plan, adapt and reason under uncertainty to address various complex challenges.

 ---
 ## 💻 Research Interests